Calibration Panel

 Auto-calibration: Automatically calibrate lenses using a non-uniform specimen with distinct features

-Edit Lens: Edit or delete an existing lens
+Edit Lens: Edit or delete an existing software lens

 New Lens: Create a new software lens